Hjärnfestivalen 2018 took place during the 10-17th of March 2018

 Full program at www.hjarnfestivalen.se

-Based on the positive feedback we received from the audience, during and after Hjärnfestivalen 2016, we plan to organise Hjärnfestivalen again next year.
-We will integrate many of the suggestions we got from volunteers and attendees in order to improve the content, format and communication of Hjärnfestivalen to design a festival that reaches out to even more people.
+Based on the positive feedback we received from the audience, during and after Hjärnfestivalen 2016, we organised Hjärnfestivalen this year.
+We integrated many of the suggestions we got from volunteers and attendees in order to improve the content, format and communication of Hjärnfestivalen to design a festival that reaches out to even more people.